opengeospatial/geoparquet/format-specs/geoparquet.md

 ## File metadata

-All file-level metadata should be included under the "geo" key in the parquet metadata.
+All file-level metadata should be included under the `geo` key in the parquet metadata.

 |     Field Name     |  Type  |                             Description                              |
 | ------------------ | ------ | -------------------------------------------------------------------- |